impraise/spawnpoint/README.md

 # spawnpoint

-An opinionated starter template for your rails projects, based on our experience and requirements at [Impraise](http://www.impraise.com)
+A minimalistic and opinionated starter template for your rails projects, based on our experience and requirements at [Impraise](http://www.impraise.com)

 ## What's in the box?